llvm/llvm-project/llvm/docs/LangRef.rst

 ``initialized((Lo1,Hi1),...)``
-    This attribute indicates that the function initializes the ranges of the pointer parameter's memory, [%p+LoN, %p+HiN): there are no reads, and no special accesses (such as volatile access or untrackable capture) before the initialization write in the function.
+    This attribute indicates that the function initializes the ranges of the pointer parameter's memory, ``[%p+LoN, %p+HiN)``.
+Initialization of memory means the first memory access is a non-volatile, non-atomic write.
+The write must happen before the function returns.
+If the function unwinds, the write may not happen.

-    This attribute implies that the function initializes and does not read before initialization through this pointer argument, even though it may read the memory before initialization that the pointer points to, such as through other arguments.
+    This attribute only holds for the memory accessed via this pointer parameter.
+Other arbitrary accesses to the same memory via other pointers are allowed.

     Note that this attribute does not apply to the unwind edge: the initializing function does not read the pointer before writing to it